 Mr. Schreiber is a board member of the Jewish Community Relations Council of New York, and a member of the Council on Foreign Relations.

-Charlie Shamieh is AIG Senior Vice President and Corporate Chief Actuary, reporting to David Herzog, AIG Chief Financial Officer.
-As Global Head of the Actuarial and Value Management team, Mr. Shamieh oversees AIG's rating agency relations, regulatory and rating agency capital management efforts, value management initiatives, and is leading the creation of an integrated corporate actuarial function comprising the actuarial divisions of AIG, AIG Property Casualty, AIG Life and Retirement, and UGC.
+Charlie Shamieh is AIG Senior Vice President and Corporate Chief Actuary, reporting to David Herzog, AIG Executive Vice President and Chief Financial Officer (CFO).
+As Global Head of the Global Actuarial and Value Management team, Mr. Shamieh oversees AIG's actuarial divisions of AIG Property Casualty, AIG Life & Retirement, and Mortgage Guaranty, as well as AIG’s insurance company regulatory and rating agency capital and asset/liability management efforts, and value management initiatives.

-Mr. Shamieh began his career at AIG in 2007, where he served AIG's Deputy Chief Risk Officer, focusing on AIG's insurance business segments.
-During this time, he developed a capital management framework that is now used to assess AIG's parental liquidity needs, and created a strategic risk appetite framework for use by each of AIG's core insurance businesses and the AIG Group Risk Committee.
+Mr. Shamieh began his career at AIG in 2007, where he served as AIG's Deputy Chief Risk Officer, focusing on AIG's insurance business segments.
+He helped establish the first risk functions in each of AIG’s insurance groups, and established the first AIG Group Risk Committee in 2008.
+In January 2011, he was promoted to his current role.

 Elizabeth Werner joined AIG in 2011 as AIG Vice President and Head of Investor Relations.